Woljtek/monitoring/README.md

 ## Overview

-This repository contains components to handle trace to be able to monitor state of product produced by ingestion chain and even all Sentinel processing chain.
+This repository contains components to handle traces to be able to monitor the state of products produced by the ingestion chain and even all Sentinel processing chain.

 ### Available components